datastax/powerquery_astra_db_connector/README.md

 1BB690F359432E849D06FDEA4E82573B279AAD75
 ```

-### Enable untrusted connectors
+#### Enable untrusted connectors

+**Note**: you don't need to do this if you marked the thumbprint as trusted as per
+the instructions above.

-Alternatively, you can lower the security level of PowerBI Desktop as outlined [here](https://learn.microsoft.com/en-us/power-query/install-sdk#power-bi-desktop):
+Alternatively, if you don't have access to `regedit`, you can lower the security level of PowerBI Desktop as outlined [here](https://learn.microsoft.com/en-us/power-query/install-sdk#power-bi-desktop):

 `File` => `Options and Settings` => `Options` => `Security` => in "Data Extensions", choose _Allow any data extension to load without validation or warning_.
 Then restart PowerBI Desktop.